ding-lab/BreakPointSurveyor/T_PlotStructure/README.md

 # BPS Structure Plot

-*Assemble GGP panels into BPS structure plot and save as PDF*
+*Assemble GGP panels into BPS structure plot and save as PDF and PNG files*

+All GGP panels required for the structure plot are aligned and assembled into a composite figure and saved as PDF.
+The PDF is then converted to a PNG file.

+Figures below illustrate interpretation of structure plots in general, and discuss the biological interpretation of the TCGA-BA-4077-01 integration event.

 ## Key
 <img src="../doc/StructurePlotKey.png" width="600"/>